How do you start a photography business?

 Besides the upfront costs, keep in mind that there will be ongoing costs to maintain as your photography business grows.

-• Consider buying used photography equipment or renting as budget-friendly options.
+- Consider buying used equipment or renting gear for special projects.

 1. Conduct Market Research